-- Strip 1/4" of insulation from one end of the bell wire; connect the wire to the two screw terminals on the back of the Wall Control: white to 2 and white/red to 1. - Locate the Wall Control within sight of the door at a minimum height of 5 feet where small children cannot reach, and away from all moving parts of the door and door hardware.
-Fasten the Lighted Push Button Wall Control securely with 6ABx1-1/2" screws.
-The console style uses 6ABx1" screws.
-If installing into drywall, drill 5/32" holes and use the anchors provided. - Run the bell wire up the wall and across the ceiling to the opener.
+- 1. Strip 1/4" of insulation from one end of the bell wire and connect it to the two terminal screws on the back of the door control: white to 2, and white/red to 1. - 2.
+Fasten the Door Control Button securely with 6ABx1-1/2" screws. - 3.
+Run the bell wire up the wall and across the ceiling to the opener.
 Use insulated staples to secure the wire in several places.
-Be careful not to pierce the wire with a staple, thereby resulting in a short. - Receiver terminal screws and the antenna are located on the back panel of the opener.
-Position the antenna wire as shown. - Then connect the bell wire to the opener terminal screws: white to 2; white/red to 1. - Remember to affix the User Safety Instruction label to the wall near the Wall Control, and the Maintenance Instruction label in a prominent location on the inside of the garage door.
+Be careful not to pierce the wire with a staple, creating a short. - 4.
+Connect the bell wire to the terminal screws on the opener panel: white to 2; white/red to 1. - Position the antenna wire as shown. - 6.
+Attach the User Safety Instruction label to the wall near the door control, and the Maintenance Instruction label in a prominent location on the inside of the garage door.